sullvn/cowbox/README.md

 dynamic library injection[^2].
 This uses the built-in operating system runtime linker to re-write parts of the program, in memory, on program load.

-Interception has effectively zero overhead when done in this way.
+This method has almost zero performance overhead.

 A virtual filesystem is created which records any changes the program makes.

 Created files are re-routed to a temporary place and recorded in the virtual filesystem.
-Removed files are marked as removed in the virtual filesystem, but that is it.
+Removed files are merely marked as removed in the virtual filesystem, but that is it.

-File edits are done on a file copy.
-In theory, this can be slow.
-In practice, using memory and copy-on-write filesystems makes this very fast.
+File edits are done on a copy of the file.
+In theory, copying every file can consume significant resources.
+In practice, lazy copying and modern copy-on-write filesystems makes this very fast.

+Interception can be extended to other program behavior, such as network access.
+This is where *cowbox* will evolve to in the future.

 ## Current Limitations